-People started understating value of properties in the sale agreement and paying substantial part of consideration in cash in order to reduce tax liability in the hands of seller which in turn led to loss to the Government and unaccounted black money in the society.
+People started understating the value of properties in the sale agreement and paying a substantial part of the consideration in cash in order to reduce tax liability in the hands of the seller which in turn led to a loss to the Government and unaccounted black money in the society.

 In case sale consideration received or claimed to be received by seller on sale of land or building or both is less than value adopted by stamp valuation authority, such value adopted by SVA would become actual sale consideration received or accruing to the seller.
 Therefore, capital gain would be Valuation as per stamp valuation authority reduced by cost/indexed cost of acquisition.

-However, budget 2018 has brought about an amendment in section 50C whereby no adjustments shall be made in a case where the variation between stamp duty value and the sale consideration is not more than five percent of the sale consideration.
+However, Budget 2018 has brought about an amendment in section 50C whereby no adjustments shall be made in a case where the variation between stamp duty value and the sale consideration is not more than five percent of the sale consideration.
 This has been introduced in order to minimize hardship in case of genuine transactions in the real estate sector.

 While there can be varied genuine reasons between the parties for having transaction of sale of land or building for a consideration lower than the value adopted by SVA, Section 50C provides safeguard only against fluctuation in the value of property caused due to considerable gap between different stages of transaction of sale.

-To explain this further, there has been litigations in the past in cases where the value of the asset on the date of agreement to sell and actual sale differs due to economic factors such as demand and supply.
+To explain this further, there have been litigations in the past in cases where the value of the asset on the date of agreement to sell and actual sale differs due to economic factors such as demand and supply.

 In order to remove this anomaly in the law, Finance Act 2016 amended Section 50C.
-As per the amendment, in case the date of agreement fixing the sale consideration and actual date of registration of sale of land or building are not same, value adopted by SVA as on the date of agreement can be taken as sale consideration.
+As per the amendment, in case the date of agreement fixing the sale consideration and actual date of registration of sale of land or building is not the same, the value adopted by SVA as on the date of agreement can be taken as sale consideration.

 However, it makes a huge difference to the seller as it impacts his income tax which can be substantial based on the value.
-If stamp duty is not borne by seller, he may not be to question or contend the value adopted by SVA before the valuation authorities.
+If stamp duty is not borne by the seller, he may not be to question or contend the value adopted by SVA before the valuation authorities.